 While our next three tips provide an almost immediate way to improve your local search results, we want to address the elephant in the room straight away.

 Fixing an unoptimised website will require more resources than any of our other suggestions.
-However, all of your efforts might go unnoticed if your website isn’t responsive.
+However, most of your efforts might go unnoticed if your website isn’t responsive.

 30% of mobile searches are related to a location, according to Google.
 People are looking for your business when they’re out and about.
 Ensuring a flawless mobile experience is crucial.

 We have prepared a quick guide on how to make your mobile website load faster.
-A number of tips included there do not require development time and anyone can implement the changes.
-Be sure to check it out for a quick and easy way to improve your mobile page speed.
+A number of tips included there do not require web development time and anyone can implement many of the changes.

 If you haven’t claimed your company’s profile on Google My Business (GMB), your business won’t appear on Google Maps.
 While Google holds the monopoly on search engines and drives 96% of mobile search traffic, we highly recommend looking into the services of its competitors.